wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

-RowKey|A GUID value that uniquely identifies this entity Timestamp|The date and time that the event occurred EventTickCount|The date and time that the event occurred, in Tick format (greater precision) ApplicationName|The web site name
+RowKey|A GUID value that uniquely identifies this entity Timestamp|The date and time that the event occurred EventTickCount|The date and time that the event occurred, in Tick format (greater precision) ApplicationName|The web app name
 Level|Event level (e.g. error, warning, information)
-EventId|The event ID of this event<p><p>Defaults to 0 if none specified InstanceId|Instance of the web site that the even occurred on Pid|Process ID
+EventId|The event ID of this event<p><p>Defaults to 0 if none specified InstanceId|Instance of the web app that the even occurred on Pid|Process ID
 Tid|The thread ID of the thread that produced the event Message|Event detail message